 - UC Software Applications for integrated access to presence, IM, voice and video, voice messages, desktop sharing, and voice/video conferencing

-- IP Gateways for providing connectivity with outside networks telecommuters
+- IP Gateways for providing connectivity with outside networks and telecommuters

-Call Control Software - Unified Communications Manager (CallManager)
+Call Control Software - Cisco Unified Communications Manager (CallManager)

-Cisco's call-processing agent is the centerpiece of Cisco's IP collaboration solution and provides the flexibility to deploy a centralized call-processing model, a decentralized model, or a combination of the two.
-In a centralized approach, Unified Communications Manager (Unified CM or CUCM) extends enterprise telephony features to packet telephony devices such as VoIP phones, media processing products, Voice over IP gateways, and mixed media applications throughout the network.
+Cisco Unified Communications Manager, previously known as CallManager, is Cisco's call-processing agent and forms the foundation of Cisco's IP telephony collaboration solution.
+Cisco Unified Communications Manager has the flexibility to support a centralized call-processing model, a decentralized model, or a hybrid deployment that combines the two.
+In a centralized approach, Cisco Unified Communications Manager (Cisco Unified CM or CUCM) extends enterprise telephony features to IP devices such as VoIP phones, media processing products, Voice over IP gateways, and mixed media applications throughout the network.
 Unified Communications Manager supports additional mixed media services such as unified messaging, video conferencing, and group-based customer interaction networks.

 In cases where you deploy a centralized Cisco Unified Communications Manager cluster to manage call processing for customers at distributed locations, administrators can help achieve non-stop phone service through Cisco SRST, a Cisco IOS Software image for routers.
 If a Wide Area Network connection fails, Cisco Survivable Remote Site Telephony in the router offers core Cisco UC Manager functions until the link is returned.
 To learn about Progent's consulting support for Cisco ISR routers, see consulting and troubleshooting support services for Cisco routers.